 LACAHSA Financing Scenarios Involving Density Bonus Units Scenario Permissible LACAHSA Financing Density Bonus Units Granted to 100% Affordable Projects All units, including density bonus units, may be funded by LACAHSA.
 Because the project is 100% affordable, the income restriction is not due to the density bonus.
 That is, it was not granted to incentivize the developer to create affordable units by enabling more density for market-rate units.
 In this case, the density bonus applies because the project is 100% affordable.
 Excess Affordable Units in Market Rate Projects If the developer is proposing to build more affordable units than necessary to obtain a density bonus, then LACAHSA may fund the excess affordable units but not the units needed to achieve the density bonus.
 Note that, if the developer is receiving a benefit from the excess units (e.g., additional concessions, added density), then LACAHSA may not fund such excess units.
-Deepened Affordability If the developer is proposing to deepen the required affordability level (e.g., is required to restrict units at 80% AMI but restricts at 30% AMI), then LACAHSA may fund the value of the difference between the required restriction level and the deeper restriction level.
-In such a case, LACAHSA would work closely with the developer and legal counsel to devise an objective and reasonable methodology to value and finance this difference.
+Deepened Affordability If the developer is proposing to deepen the required affordability level (e.g., is required to restrict units at 80% of AMI but restricts units at 30% of AMI), then LACAHSA may fund the value of the difference between the required restriction level and the deeper restriction level.
+4